Taking Classes as a Faculty/Scholar

 - Priority for textbook scholarships are given to staff members with an annual salary of $35,000 or less.
 Those with salaries of $35,001 to $50,000 are also eligible for the scholarship, but the scholarships are awarded on a first-come first-served basis depending on available funds.

 - Application for the Textbook Scholarship and more information are available here on the Staff Council’s website: Staff Council

 IMPORTANT: Waivers for International Student Health Insurance and International Study Fees

 - Most international faculty or staff members who enroll in classes will be billed for both international health insurance and the international study fee.
 These charges are billed automatically.

-- International faculty and staff members must contact the Office of International Programs no later than the second week of the semester in which they are taking classes to have these charges removed.
+- International faculty and staff members must contact International Student and Scholar Services no later than the second week of the semester in which they are taking classes to have these charges removed.
 Otherwise, the faculty/staff member will be responsible for paying for these charges.

 - Faculty/staff waivers for international student health insurance and international study fees must be processed every semester.
 Since billing is automatic, the waivers must be processed manually and on an individual basis.
 International Programs is not able to access enrollment records for faculty and staff and will not know who must receive a waiver unless the faculty or staff member contacts them.